Lauren LoGiudice: Actor

-LoGiudice performed at the several off-off-Broadway theaters including the Medicine Show Theatre.
+LoGiudice performed at several off-off-Broadway theaters including the Medicine Show Theatre.
 Her portrayal of the German philosopher Hannah Arendt was noted by The New York Times as “fierce” and “beautiful.”

 LoGiudice has also worked as a performer in Italy, particularly in Rome.

 LoGiudice was named in Go Magazine's "100 Women We Love."
 They said: "With all that ambition and focus to LoGiudice's natural beauty and talent and you've got a recipe for success.
 Just remember, you heard about her here first".

 Under the tutelage of acting coach Lynn Singer, LoGiudice formally learned to speak without a New York accent.
 Sam Roberts included LoGiudice in The New York Times feature story about the process that was on the cover of the Sunday Metropolitan section.
 The corresponding video, created by Erik Olsen and featuring LoGiudice, was the number-one emailed video on NYTimes.com for a whole week.
 Consequently, the BBC covered LoGiudice's story.

-After meeting LoGiudice at the Tribeca Film Festival producer Sheetal Vyas cast her in the feature film "When Harry Tries to Marry," which had a theatrical release.
+LoGiudice was cast in the theatrically released feature film "When Harry Tries to Marry."
 LoGiudice earned accolades for her performance—the front page of the Queens Courier, as well as the Gazette called LoGiudice a “rising star."